These are the best coolers you can buy this summer

 Yeti Tundra 45 Cooler, $300

 I told you a couple of paragraphs ago that the $300 Yeti Tundra 45 was our top-performing cooler, but I should also add that it really wasn't close.
-With walls that are about 2.75 inches thick, it offers more insulation than you'll find with any other cooler that I've tested to date, which is key for performance.
+With walls that are about 2.75 inches thick, it's insulated better than any other cooler that I've tested to date, which is key for performance.

 Lots of insulation means that the Yeti can do more with less.
 With just 3 pounds of ice -- not even enough to fully cover the bottom of the cooler -- the Yeti was able to pull its internal ambient temperature down by almost 25 degrees, the second biggest temperature drop of the group.
-The cooler from Cabela's hit a minimum temperature that was about 1 degree lower, but unlike Yeti, it wasn't able to hold that minimum for very long.
+The cooler from Cabela's hit a minimum temperature that was about 1 degree lower, but unlike the Yeti, it wasn't able to hold that minimum for very long.
 In fact, after 24 hours in a climate-controlled room set to 70 degrees, the Yeti was the only cooler that still had ice in it.
 After 48 hours, it was the only cooler that still hadn't returned to room temperature.

 You'll want to check out my full review of the Tundra 45 to get a better sense of just how badly it smoked the competition, but a good analogy would be a horse that separates itself from the pack early on and wins its race in a breakaway finish.
-I wish the Tundra 45 offered more capacity for the price, but if you just want the cooler that'll keep your ice frozen the longest, this is still the one.
+I wish the Tundra 45 offered more capacity for the price, but if you just want the cooler that'll keep your ice frozen the longest, this is the one.

 Best design